 Student assessment is an integral part of instruction, and that’s just as true of the literacy instruction students receive in a tutoring program as it is in a traditional classroom setting.

 The tutoring program should begin with a diagnostic assessment, so tutors know exactly what skills students have mastered and still need to learn.
-After sessions begin, your tutoring partner should be consistently tracking student progress and measuring growth, and they should be able to explain their methodology for assessing whether students have mastered a skill before they move to the next.
+After sessions begin, your partner should be consistently tracking student progress and measuring growth, and they should be able to explain their methodology for assessing whether students have mastered a skill before they move to the next.

 Your partner should also have a system for communicating this data back to school and district leaders.
 In the same way that they lighten students’ load with consistent instruction, a great tutoring partner saves teachers’ time by connecting the dots between the learning happening in tutoring sessions and the classroom.

-Questions to Ask
+Questions to Ask a Potential Partner

 Here are some questions to ask potential partners to gauge the strength of their student assessment planning: